-The University's accelerated five-year BS/MS biotechnology program includes a four-year Bachelor of Science (BS) degree, along with a one-year professional Master of Science (MS) degree.
+The University has an accelerated five-year B.S./M.S.
+Biotechnology program that includes a four-year Bachelor of Science (B.S.) degree, along with a one-year professional Master of Science (M.S.) degree.
 This additional graduate year allows students to further explore their scientific potential and become better informed about potential career choices within the field.

-In addition to the coursework, graduates obtain at least two years of laboratory research experience.
-This program is designed to open doors for students who wish to pursue careers in the clinical, pharmaceutical and biotechnology industries.
+The Biotechnology program is designed to open doors for students who wish to pursue careers in the pharmaceutical and other biotechnology-intensive industries.
+It offers:

 - Coursework and lab work that offer a solid foundation in biochemistry, molecular biology, immunology and good lab practices (GLP)

-- A minimum of two years research experience in an academic and/or industrial internship, which allows students to strengthen their understanding of experimental design, troubleshooting and data interpretation
+- Over two years of research experience in an academic and/or industrial internship, which allows students to strengthen their understanding of experimental design, troubleshooting and data interpretation

-- A graduate portion that teaches students how to delve into scientific literature and learn more about the latest advances in the biological sciences
+- A senior thesis and graduate portion that teaches students how to delve into scientific literature and learn more about the latest advances in the biological sciences

-- Courses that include industry guest speakers and company tours in Reno/Sparks, Sacramento and the Bay Area
+- Courses that include industry guest speakers and company tours in Reno/Sparks, Sacramento and the San Francisco Bay Area

 - "Soft-skill" training in communication, job placement and professionalism